 The Composition for Multilingual Students program is a University-wide undergraduate program through which non-native speakers of English meet the general education requirements for oral and written communication and the lower- and upper-division written English requirements.
 View the G.E.
 Baccalaureate Requirements: Oral and Written Communication for SF State Students (PDF).

-You will be placed into CMS classes at the appropriate level based primarily on your test scores, with consideration of GE and CSU written English requirements that have already been fulfilled.
+You will be placed into CMS classes at the appropriate level based primarily on your performance in the Write to Register for CMS, with consideration of GE and CSU written English requirements that have already been fulfilled.
 Once you begin courses in the CMS Program, you will be advised about subsequent courses by your CMS teachers and advisers.
-Multilingual students who are eligible to take Composition for Multilingual Students (CMS) courses must complete the sequence of CMS courses, all of which satisfy the University's General Education requirements for English.
-A student who satisfactorily completes a CMS course may proceed to the next level CMS course without retaking the CMSPT.

 Multilingual students can complete the GE Oral Communication requirement by taking ENG 210, Oral Communication-Multilingual.